Mallorca in April, Es Colomer

 Hit the beach!

 It’s not unusual to have some beautifully sunny days in Mallorca in April, so if the sun’s shining, why not hit the beach?
 Not all beaches will have started their sunbed services yet, but you can always take your own deckchair and parasol.
-The beaches will only get busier from here on out, so take advantage to go to the best beaches and calas now with minimal crowds.
+The beaches will only get busier from here on out, so take advantage to visit the best beaches and calas now.
+And if you’re brave, why not go for a swim?!

 Platja de Formentor in April